How to Interact with the RPC Server

 Returns: null on success

-- Note: Successfully executes across both P2P and legacy peer services
+- Note: Successfully executes across both P2P and legacy peer services.
+The underlying GRPC operations require API key authentication, which is handled automatically by the RPC server.

 -